 * CAMPUS PUBLIC SAFETY AND SECURITY (509-313-2222) Officers are available 24 hours a day, 365 days a year to respond to incidents of sexual misconduct.
 Officers are able to take reports, provide support, and assist in contacting SART and/or local law enforcement.
 Campus Security can also help arrange for free transportation to local hospitals for students who wish to seek medical attention or pursue evidence collection after experiencing sexual assault.

-* The STUDENT LIFE OFFICE (509-313-4100), located in College Hall 120, is available to provide support and resources to anyone who reports sexual misconduct.
-Professional staff in Student Life work with short and long term needs.
+* The STUDENT DEVELOPMENT OFFICE (509-313-4100), located in College Hall 120, is available to provide support and resources to anyone who reports sexual misconduct.
+Professional staff in Student Development work with short and long term needs.
 Sometimes students find themselves in the same classes or residence hall as the person who assaulted or harassed them.
-If this happens, the Student Life staff can work with students to see what options are reasonably available to change these arrangements.
+If this happens, the Student Development staff can work with students to see what options are reasonably available to change these arrangements.
 Students often miss classes or assignments due to the emotional impact of sexual misconduct.
 Staff are available to help students look at their academic options, as well.

-The Student Life Office can explain what University judicial options a student can choose to pursue.
+The Student Development Office can explain what University judicial options a student can choose to pursue.
 Students should be aware that they can ask to pursue university judicial options at any point while both the reporting student and the accused student are both enrolled at the University.
 Some students may choose to pursue a case both through the police and through the University.
-Student Life staff can talk with students about what this may look like.
+Student Development staff can talk with students about what this may look like.